rubecons/laptop_backup/README.md

     - ***backup-error*** : shows the error log file of last backup

 ### TODO
-Add an icon on desktop at installation, to be able to call the script without terminal add the icon in the main menu, and in the top menu bar add a popup to choose the files to include to backup in a GUI
+Add an icon on desktop
+add the icon in the top menu bar add a popup to choose the files to include to backup in a GUI

 ## Options - how to use the script